DigiBP/Boese/README.md

 ![Chatlog_user](https://user-images.githubusercontent.com/101626421/170883245-7e1006e4-fb87-4260-abe7-a75b286f39bd.png)

-The video shows the usecase of a dispensation request.
+The video shows the use case of a dispensation request.

 https://user-images.githubusercontent.com/101626421/172022024-9ef533ed-0c00-4025-88ed-6e1a23f2ee75.mov

-Annotation: JivoChat is a 14 days free trial and ends on 12.
+Annotation: JivoChat is a 14-day free trial and ends on 12.
 June 2022.

             Account data for access:
             Email: ramona.boeh@students.fhnw.ch